Sometimes recruitment email marketing can feel like a lottery.

-You spend hours finessing the perfect email, hit send and then…nothing.
+You spend hours drafting the perfect email, hit send and then…nothing.
 Tumbleweed and zero response from your audience.
 But it doesn’t have to be this way.
 Studies show that when done right, email marketing is 40 times more effective than Facebook and Twitter combined.
 So how can you leverage candidate marketing emails to improve talent engagement?

 Lockheed Martin starts by identifying when prospects would be most receptive to a career change.
-This could coincide with a birthday or a work anniversary, or at times of career stagnation, all of which can be easily established and scheduled with Avature CRM.
+This could coincide with a birthday, a work anniversary, or it could happen at times of career stagnation – all of which can be easily established and scheduled with Avature CRM.

-Engage Candidates With a Killer Subject Line
+Engage Candidates With Catchy Email Subject Lines

-The subject line might seem like an afterthought to most people, it’s just a handful of characters, right?
+The subject line might seem like an afterthought to most people.
+It’s just a handful of characters, right?
 But these few words are your biggest weapon in the battle of the inbox, where recipients make an almost subconscious, split-second decision on whether they’ll open your email.

-This could be introducing candidates into a career conversation or encouraging them to register for your talent network.
-This is why a strong call to action is a must-have as it ensures that engaged prospects aren’t left in limbo when they reach the end of your recruitment email.
-Instead they are inspired to take the all important next step.
+This could be introducing your company to candidates with a career conversation or encouraging them to register for your talent network.
+This is why a strong call to action is a must-have, as it ensures that engaged prospects aren’t left in limbo when they reach the end of your communication.
+Instead, they should be inspired to take the all-important next step, whatever it is.

 Track and Test Your Recruitment Emails